How To Start an Agency Business

 There are a ton of great agency tools out there, but here’s a great starter software stack for agencies:

-• Google Data Studio: GDS is a great way to consolidate and visualize data from a variety of sources to create easy-to-understand reports for your clients.
-You can embed these reports directly into your website or SPP client portal with our Google Data Studio integration, so clients can track project KPIs in real-time.
+Looker Studio: A great way to consolidate and visualize data from a variety of sources to create easy-to-understand reports for your clients.
+You can embed these reports directly into your website or SPP client portal with our Looker Studio integration, so clients can track project KPIs in real-time.
 Oh, and it’s totally free!

 Tip: In addition to tools, you’ll also want to start documenting recurring processes, so that your team can easily replicate them to the standard you expect.